NGFuture/UpUp/README.md

-# React Native App - UpUp
+### UpUp React Native App

-Hello!
 Ready for some fun with quizzes?
+Our UpUp React Native App is now available for testing!
+We are looking for enthusiastic testers to provide valuable feedback and help us improve the app.

+To participate in the testing, please follow these steps:

+1. Send us an email at mailtogrigoryeva@gmail.com with the subject line "UpUp App Testing" and include the email associated with your Google Play account on your Android phone.

+2. Once we receive your email, we will add you to the testers' list.

-Our UpUp React Native App is available for testing now.
-Simply get the app from the Google Play Store using this link: https://play.google.com/apps/internaltest/4701683346244663891.
+3. After you've been added, you can download the app from the Google Play Store using this [Testing Link](https://play.google.com/apps/internaltest/4701683346244663891).

+We can't wait for you to try out our app and share your feedback!
+If you have any questions or need assistance, feel free to reach out to us at mailtogr@gmail.com.
+Enjoy the quizzes!

 If you'd rather set it up locally, follow the instructions given below.
 Let's dive in!